kannankvs/md2/Command-Reference.md

 **show queue counters**

 This command displays packet and byte counters for all queues of all ports or one specific-port given as arguement.
 This command can be used to clear the counters for all queues of all ports.
-Note that port specific clear is not supported (TBD: Need to reconfirm).
+Note that port specific clear is not supported
+TBD: Lets raise improvementTicket for supporting this.

   - Usage:
     show queue counters [-c or --clear] [<interface-name>]